 Is free range the solution?

-Rearing fast growing strains of meat chicks in a free-range environment does not make everything better.
-Even when given the opportunity to range outdoors, their huge appetite drives them to spend more time at the feed trough than foraging in the paddock, and their inherent health and welfare problems escalate when they are grown beyond the 35 days for which they were specifically developed.
+Rearing fast growing broilers in a free-range environment does not make everything better.
+Even when given the opportunity to range outdoors, their huge appetite drives them to spend more time at the feed trough than foraging in the paddock, and their inherent health and welfare problems escalate when they are grown beyond the short life span for which they are specifically developed.
 There is also increased mortality rates during periods of hot weather, due to the excessive muscling and fat they carry around their breast and body cavity.
-This problem is exacerbated by the fact that a genuine free-range poultry house cannot have the same level of environmental control as housing used by the intensive industry, because genuine free range birds need easy and constant access to the range area.
+This problem is exacerbated by the fact that a genuine free-range chicken house cannot have the same level of environmental control as housing used by the intensive industry, because genuine free range birds need easy and constant access to the range area.

 Can we just slow down their growth rate?

-Free range and organic chicken farmers who rear fast growing strains of meat chickens generally process their birds somewhere between 6 and 8 weeks of age (42 - 56 days).
+Free range and organic chicken farmers who rear fast growing broilers generally process them somewhere between 6 and 8 weeks of age (42 - 56 days).
 Presuming optimal management practices are in place, these strains of chicks cannot be slowed down any further than this without severe feed restriction.
-Deliberately slowing the growth rate of fast growing meat chicks, by adjusting either the quantity or nutritional quality of their feed to delay the time taken to reach processing weight can result in them suffering stress from chronic hunger.
+Deliberately slowing their growth rate, by adjusting either the quantity or nutritional quality of their feed to delay the time taken to reach processing weight can result in them suffering stress from chronic hunger.

 The RSPCA in the United Kingdom only approves slower growing meat chicken strains under its Freedom Food scheme and makes this statement regarding 'breed' in their 'welfare standard for chickens':

 "The RSPCA is concerned about the practice of deliberately slowing the growth rate of fast growing broilers by adjusting either the quality or quantity of their feed to delay the time taken to reach slaughter weight, as can be the case when rearing fast growing broilers in free-range systems."